Bangladesh Nationalist Party: 2006–2008 political crisis

 The military-backed government promised to tackle the longstanding problems of corruption, filing charges against more than 160 politicians, civil servants and businessmen in 2007.
 Among those charged were Khaleda Zia and her two sons, as well as Sheikh Hasina, leader of the Awami League.

 The Bangladesh Election Commission invited Hafizuddin's faction, rather than Khaleda Zia's, to participate in talks, effectively recognising the former as the legitimate BNP.
-Khaleda Zia challenged this in court, but her appeal was rejected on 10 April 2008.
+Zia challenged this in court, but her appeal was rejected on 10 April 2008.
 After her release later that year, Zia was restored to her position as party leader.

 2008 general election

-In the 2008 Bangladesh general election, the 4-party alliance led by BNP won 33 seats out of 299 constituencies, of which the BNP alone got 30.
+In the general election, the 4-party alliance led by the BNP won 33 seats out of 299 constituencies, with the BNP alone securing just 30.
+Sheikh Hasina then succeeded Zia as prime minister, ending the BNP's tenure in government.